tecartlab/app_NatNetThree2OSC/readme.md

 * **--help**              Display this help screen.
 * **--version**           Display version information.

+### Streaming

-upon stream the following messages are sent depending on the OSC Mode
+when streaming, the following messages are sent at the beginning of each frame

 + /frame/start \<frameNumber>
 + /frame/timestamp \<secondsSinceMotiveStarted(float)>
 + /frame/timecode \<smtp> \<subframe>

+upon streaming the following messages are sent depending on the OSC Mode

 MAX/MSP: OSC MODE = max